diogo-rossi/clig/docs/sphinx/source/notebooks/userguide.md

 - `subcommand`: Creates the subcommand and returns the input function unchanged.
   This is a proper method to be used as a function decorator.
 - `new_subcommand`: Creates a subcommand and returns the new created `Command` instance.
 - `add_subcommand`: Creates the subcommand and returns the caller object.
 This is useful to add multiple subcommands in one single line.
 - `end_subcommand`: Creates the subcommand and returns the parent of the caller object.
 If the caller doesn't have a parent, an error will be raised.
 This is useful when finishing to add subcommands in the object.

 The functions will execute sequentially, from a `Command` to its subcommands.

+### Using `@decorator`

+Create the `Command` and use the method `.subcommand()` as a decorator.
+The decorator only registries the functions as commands (it doesn't change their definitions).